GerritCodeReview/git-repo/SUBMITTING_PATCHES.md

 # Short Version

  - Make small logical changes.
- - [Provide a meaningful commit message][commit-message-style].
+ - Provide a meaningful commit message.
+ - Check for coding errors and style nits with flake8.
  - Make sure all code is under the Apache License, 2.0.
  - Publish your changes for review.
  - Make corrections if requested.
  - Verify your changes on gerrit so they can be submitted.

-   `git push https://gerrit-review.googlesource.com/git-repo HEAD:refs/for/main`
+   `git push https://gerrit-review.googlesource.com/git-repo HEAD:refs/for/master`

 # Long Version

 I wanted a file describing how to submit patches for repo, so I started with the one found in the core Git distribution